-Since banks differ, it is important to control for bank-specific characteristics.
+To assess the independent link between foreign banks and commercial bank net interest margins, I control for an array of bank-specific and country-specific characteristics.
 In particular, I control for bank size, the degree to which banks hold liquid assets, the ratio of equity to total assets, the extent to which banks earn fee income, bank overhead expenditures, and the variability of bank profits.
-In this way, the analysis controls for bank-specific traits that may influence net interest margins.
-Results on the relationship between these bank-specific characteristics and net interest margins are independently valuable.
-For this paper, however, the purpose of controlling for bank-specific variables is to identify the impact of policies toward foreign banks on commercial bank net interest margins.
+In terms of country-specific variables, I control for inflation and the level of bank concentration in each country.
+Results on the relationships between interest margins and bank-specific and country-specific factors are valuable.
+For this paper, however, the purpose of controlling for these factors is to identify the impact of policies toward foreign banks on net interest margins.